debaratna-nath/Lending-Club-Case-Study/README.md

 # Lending-Club-Case-Study

-The organisation **Lending Club** is as a peer-to-peer company and acts as a marketplace for matching possible investors with available loan applicants.
+The organisation **Lending Club** is as a peer-to-peer company that acts as a marketplace for matching possible investors with available loan applicants.
 Once an Applicant applies for a loan, the company performs a risk assessment based on the applicant's profile.
 Approving loans on risky applicants can lead to financial losses, while rejecting loan approvals for safe applicants lead to loss of business.